Global Studies at UTA

 This is also about what many term a "critical" area of study.
 Russia is a country, language, and culture of global importance and understanding it requires specialized, multi-disciplined instruction.
 A core group of three regular instructors, as well as numerous guest lecturers will give you a unique understanding of the meanings of modern-day Russia.
 Our "learning objectives" include a broad understanding of the primary means to analyze a part of the world whose significance extends from world politics and trade, to literature, philosophical interpretation, and scientific endeavor.
 You will learn of tsars, commissars, composers, every-day people, climates, economics, and a host of other subjects that you would normally need three semesters or more to cover.
 You will learn in here of scientific endeavors, analytical techniques, and how opinion about the world's largest country fits into the mosaic of global study.
 Here is a great opportunity to discover that Russia is more than a country, much more than either the sum of its parts or the parts of its sum.
 Russia is here revealed for all its contradictions, predispositions, and curiosities which make for one of the most interesting area studies to be found in the college experience.

-Russia is just too big for any one professor to "pretend" that he or she knows it all.
-In this course you get the combined of three instructors: Dr. Mark Cichock (Political Science); Dr. Lonny Harrison (Modern Languages); and Dr. Pete Smith (Russian/Distance Education).
-As the instructors for your learning experience we are your hosts for the first part of your Russian experience and will guide you along paths you never expected over the next several months.
-In addition, we also bring to you professionals from the field of Russian studies through in-class video conferences with U.S. government agencies, business sector specialists, and commentators from within Russia itself.
+Russia and Eurasia are just too big effectively handled by any one professor.
+So we have combined the expertise of three UTA instructors: Dr. Mark Cichock (Political Science); Dr. Lonny Harrison (Modern Languages); and Dr. Pete Smith (Russian/Distance Education).
+As your teachers we will guide you along paths unexpected, unexplored, or maybe already familiar to some of you.
+In addition, we will introduce you to professionals from the field of Russian studies by means of in-class video conferences with U.S. government agencies, business sector specialists, and commentators from within Russia itself.
 We expect that your reward for participation will be an experience that you will remember long after graduating from UTA.

 There is no specific text for this course due to the very broad subject matter.
 The

-class is instead very heavy on the use of blogs including one that we provide
+class relies very heavily on the use of blogs including one that we provide

 for the class (http://blog.uta.edu/russiatoday/).